GMT-458-Web-GIS/geogame-ilgincigdem/README.md

 4. **Hints**: Click the "Get Hint" button to receive additional help about the location.
 If you request another hint, a warning appears, and the previous hint will be removed.
 5. **Scoring**: Points are awarded based on the accuracy of your guess.
 The closer your guess, the more points you earn.

+## DOM

+**How I Interacted with the DOM:**

+1. **Updating HTML Elements Dynamically:**
+I used document.getElementById to select and update elements like the distance, score, and hints dynamically based on user interactions.
+For example: document.getElementById('distance').innerHTML = `Distance: ${distanceFromGuessToTarget.toFixed(2)} km`;

+2. **Adding and Removing Elements:**
+I dynamically added heart icons to represent the player's lives using document.createElement and appendChild.
+For example: const heart = document.createElement('img');
+heart.src = 'images/heart.png';
+heart.alt = 'Heart';
+livesContainer.appendChild(heart);

+3. **Event Handlers:**
+I used addEventListener to handle user interactions, such as clicking the "Start Game" button to reset the game: document.getElementById('start').addEventListener('click', function() {
+    alert("To start the game, take a hint and click on cities to guess!");
+    resetGame();
+});

 ## Contributors